chenyuetian/nextflow/README.md

-# nextflow
+# Nextflow
-For demostration of Nextflow
+A basic demonstration of Nextflow